 Mustanging in Nevada had been outlawed for years yet the youthful trio could not help but get gathered up in the excitement of the chase.

 “Well, either they’ll end up in the pen or we will,” replied the Perth native.
 He laughed at his joke while the other two shook their heads at each other.

-Once the horse was snubbed to the post, the two cowboys worked in tandem to put a blinder over the animal’s eyes.
-The blinder was an old towel that was folded over and lightly held in place by a piece of hemp rope.
+Once they snubbed horse to the post, the two cowboys worked in tandem to put a blinder over the animal’s eyes.
+The blinder was an old towel folded over and lightly held in place by a piece of hemp rope.